sidechained/Dekrispator_v2/README_sawSynth.md

 The full range of controls are described as follows:

 Knobs 1-8:
-1. _OSC FREQ_:		master pitch reference for all three saw waves ranges from 138.59Hz (MIDI Note 49) to 1318.51Hz (MIDI Note 88)
+- _OSC FREQ_:		master pitch reference for all three saw waves ranges from 138.59Hz (MIDI Note 49) to 1318.51Hz (MIDI Note 88)
-2. _DETUNE 1_:			slightly detune the second of the three saw oscillators
+- _DETUNE 1_:			slightly detune the second of the three saw oscillators
-3. _DETUNE 2_:			slightly detune the third of the three saw oscillators
+- _DETUNE 2_:			slightly detune the third of the three saw oscillators
-4. _FILT FREQ_:		set cutoff frequency of the moog-style low-pass filter
+- _FILT FREQ_:		set cutoff frequency of the moog-style low-pass filter
-5. _FILT RES_:			set resonance of the moog-style low-pass filter ('sings' at high values)
+- _FILT RES_:			set resonance of the moog-style low-pass filter ('sings' at high values)
-6. _AENV ATK_:			set the attack time of the automatic envelope
+- _AENV ATK_:			set the attack time of the automatic envelope
-7. _AENV RLS_:			set the release time of the automatic envelope
+- _AENV RLS_:			set the release time of the automatic envelope
 					NOTE: ENV2 operates at twice the speed of ENV1!
-8. _MAIN VOL_:			does what it says on the tin (can distort when too loud!)
+- _MAIN VOL_:			does what it says on the tin (can distort when too loud!)

 Faders:
-1. _E1 LEVEL_:		sets the current level of the envelope (only works when AE1ON is set to off)
+- _E1 LEVEL_:		sets the current level of the envelope (only works when AE1ON is set to off)
-3. _E1 AMP DEPTH_:		sets the amount of amplitude modulation, when the envelope is at it's highest
+- _E1 AMP DEPTH_:		sets the amount of amplitude modulation, when the envelope is at it's highest
-4. _E1 OSC DEPTH_:		sets the amount of pitch modulation, when the envelope is at it's highest
+- _E1 OSC DEPTH_:		sets the amount of pitch modulation, when the envelope is at it's highest
-5. _E1 FILT DEPTH_:	sets the amount of filter frequency modulation, when the envelope is at it's highest (same for Faders 2, 6, 7, & 8 but controlling Envelope 2)
+- _E1 FILT DEPTH_:	sets the amount of filter frequency modulation, when the envelope is at it's highest (same goes for Faders 2, 6, 7, & 8 but controlling Envelope 2)

 Transport Buttons:
-_E1>AMP_:			map envelope 1 to amplitude (on by default, when off E1 AMP DEPTH has no effect) _E1>OSC_:			map envelope 1 to pitch (on by default, when off E1 OSC DEPTH has no effect) _E1>FILT_:			map envelope 1 to filter (on by default, when off E1 FILT DEPTH has no effect)
+- _E1>AMP_:			map envelope 1 to amplitude (on by default, when off E1 AMP DEPTH has no effect)
+- _E1>OSC_:			map envelope 1 to pitch (on by default, when off E1 OSC DEPTH has no effect)
+- _E1>FILT_:			map envelope 1 to filter (on by default, when off E1 FILT DEPTH has no effect)
-_AE1ON_:			places Envelope 1 into automatic mode (E1 LEVEL no longer has any effect) (these controls are also repeated for Envelope 2)
+- _AE1ON_:			places Envelope 1 into automatic mode (E1 LEVEL no longer has any effect) (these controls are also repeated for Envelope 2)
-_MUTE_:				simply mutes the entire output of the synth
+- _MUTE_:				simply mutes the entire output of the synth

 # Code Your Own Version